zarf-dev/proposals/0051-v1beta1-schema/README.md

 #### List of Components

-Another possibility for the [component config schema](#zarf-component-config-schema) was to have a list of components under a `.components[]` field, where each entry must specify a `.target` or `.selector` block.
+Another possibility for the [component config schema](#zarf-component-config-schema) was to have a list of components under a `.components[]` field, where each entry must specify a `.selector` block.
 This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
 The plural `.components[]` key would likely confuse users on this aspect.

 #### Variants Extend Base Component